 Circle facilitation trainer and host.
 In addition, I have the capacity to host Open Space, facilitate Non-Violent Communication, and lead groups in processes of discernment and visioning.
 I am skilled at creating processes and safe spaces that assist groups in acknowledging conflict and shadow, and moving together toward resolutions that serve the unifying intention and purpose of the group.
 At the core of my work is the belief that each person and group brings unique gifts and skills to their business, staff team, congregation, family, school, and community.
 Through circle, safe conversation, individual work, and communal work, persons may discover these gifts and begin to offer them with generosity and courage.
 I enjoy the rich interaction between play and work, laughter and anxiety, light and shadow; all are wise teachers.
 My special interests include religious communities, spiritual leaders, educators, counselors, caregivers, staff teams.
 I will travel globally.
 Feel free to contact me at email@example.com or 816-806-1239.

-LeAnn Blackert and Ivy Thomas, Thompson/Okanagan area, British Columbia, Canada
+LeAnn Blackert and Ivy Thomas, southern British Columbia, including the Victoria area, Canada

 Circle Way practitioners/trainers, spiritual retreat leaders.
 We have been facilitating and teaching active learners for an accumulated 60 years.
 Our focus is on building healthy communities of respect, honouring diversity and connecting with spirit as you understand it.
 We specialize in working with faith communities providing Spirit filled leadership and a grounded foundation to build from.
 Incorporated into our trainings and retreats are Story-telling, World Cafe, Open Space and Appreciative Inquiry.
 Contact us at: firstname.lastname@example.org; email@example.com.